dpopchev/functional-ddd/src/functional-domain-driven-design.md

 ### Why it matters:

-- Involve domain experts in the development process.
+- Involve domain experts in the development.
 - Reduce cycles discussing, **not** doing, work.
 - Transform requirements discovery into two-way process.